madetech/handbook/guides/security/security_clearance_guidance.md

 - Perm or contractor
 - Start date (if they haven't started yet)
 - Tag the individual so they are automatically added to the channel
-- Tag Cam for Home Office or Vikki for Warwickshire Police
+- Tag the relevant person from the People Team for the route required.

-Vikki or Cam will acknowledge the request, put the individual into the spreadsheet and kick off the process.
+The People Team will acknowledge the request, put the individual into the spreadsheet and kick off the process.

 ## Information for individuals